 Research has shown that individuals with mild cognitive impairment (MCI) have a significantly increased risk of developing Alzheimer's disease within a few years, compared to people with normal cognitive function; research surrounding MCI offers another potential path to earlier diagnosis.

 Individuals with MCI have a problem with memory or another mental function serious enough to be noticeable to themselves and those close to them and to show up on mental status testing.
-These problems, however, are not severe enough to interfere with daily activities, so the person does not meet current diagnostic guidelines for Alzheimer's or another form of dementia.
+These problems, however, are not severe enough to interfere with daily activities, so the person does not meet current diagnostic criteria for Alzheimer's or another form of dementia.

-While individuals with MCI often go on to develop Alzheimer's disease, this is not always the case.
+Although individuals with MCI may go on to develop Alzheimer's disease, this is not always the case.
 In some people, MCI never gets worse.
 In others, it eventually gets better.

 Investigators are trying to answer the following questions to increase MCI's usefulness as a diagnostic category:

 - How should we standardize the definition of MCI?